Tranquility2/python-design-patterns/docs/behavioral_design_patterns/chain_of_responsibility.md

-# **Chain of Responsibility design pattern**
+# **Chain of Responsibility Design Pattern**

 Passing the Torch for Efficient Handling

-> In essence, the Chain of Responsibility design pattern lets you hand off tasks to the most qualified handler, ensuring efficient and focused processing, just like a well-coordinated relay race.
+> In essence, the Chain of Responsibility Design Pattern lets you hand off tasks to the most qualified handler, ensuring efficient and focused processing, just like a well-coordinated relay race.

+---

 ## Workflow